5 Days In Molokai

 Father Damien Portrait - Kalaupapa Molokai Hawaii

-These days, only about a dozen or so resident-patients live in Kalaupapa, which has become a National Historical Park.
-Visiting the former leper colony is a must-do activity in Molokai, not only for its sheer natural beauty but also for the feeling of visiting a forbidden place (even Hollywood made a film about its story).
+These days, only about a dozen or so resident patients live in Kalaupapa, which has become a National Historical Park.
+Visiting the former leper colony is a must-do activity in Molokai, not only for its natural beauty but also for the feeling of visiting a forbidden place (even Hollywood made a film about its story).

 Visiting Kalaupapa is a bit tricky so let’s start with the logistics of the day before exploring the peninsula.

-• Entering the peninsula can only be done so with an official permit and as part of a guided tour.
-Hiking down without a permit is an offense and the privacy of residents is taken very seriously around here.
+• Entering the Kalaupapa Peninsula is only permitted with an official permit and as part of a guided tour.
+Hiking without a permit is an offense and the privacy of residents is taken very seriously around here.

 • Overnight stays are only permitted for guests of residents and volunteers in the National Park (the latter is a good idea if you wish to spend a few nights in this magical place).